Enphase Slides As Tax Credit Expiry Hits Q1 Demand

 NEW YORK, April 29 —

-Enphase Energy filed its Q1 2026 8-K on April 28, and the after-hours tape did the talking.
-Shares slipped as coverage pinned the weakness on the expiry of a federal tax credit that had been propping up U.S. residential solar demand.
-Management's response was to point at a different room: an AI transformer in development, power gear pitched at freeing up GPU floor space inside data centers.
+Enphase Energy filed its Q1 2026 8-K on April 28.
+The after-hours tape did the talking.
+Shares slipped, and coverage pinned the weakness on the expiry of a federal tax credit that had propped up U.S. residential solar demand.
+Management changed the subject to an AI transformer in development — power gear pitched at freeing up GPU floor space inside data centers.

 - Trailing-twelve-month revenue of $1.47 billion, down 10.3% year over year, with 30.4% gross margin and $38 million of free cash flow.